 I know a lot of people think that eating healthy has to be expensive.
 Well, when you’re spending more on good food, you should try and get as much out of your purchase as you can.
 When I buy an organic watermelon, I use the rind.
 When I purchase a bag of lemons, I use any leftover lemons to make my perpetual pickles.
-When I’m done using the seeds from my vanilla pods, I make vanilla extract, vanilla sugar/salt.
+When I’m done using the seeds from my vanilla pods, I make vanilla sugar/salt or extract.
 And, when I spend $3-$5 on a small bunch of carrots from the farmer’s market, I use both the carrots and their greens.

 How to eat Carrot Greens: Carrot Top Sabzi